extremecode/extremecode.github.io/Angular/UT/ATB/Intro.md

 * It allows us to test and use Angulars DI framework,
 * It allows us to test using the NgModule configuration we use in our application.
 * It allows us to test user interaction via clicks & input fields
-## Testing Change Detection
-Trying to test whether changes in the state of our application trigger changes in the view without the Angular Test Bed is complicated.
-However with the ATB it’s much simple
-* How to inspect a components view.
-* How to trigger change detection so a components view updates based on state changes in our Application

 ```markdown
 import {TestBed, ComponentFixture} from '@angular/core/testing';
 import {LoginComponent} from './login.component';